 Technique for Denture Adhesive Removal:

-Inexpensive, battery-powered toothbrushes are now widely available to consumers.
-Their use will greatly enhance thorough cleaning of both denture surfaces and denture bearing oral tissues and will stimulate blood flow to the tissues.
-A small amount of toothpaste on the toothbrush will serve to freshen the patient’s breath and improve taste.
+Battery-powered toothbrushes are now available to consumers.
+Their use should greatly enhance thorough cleaning of both denture surfaces and denture bearing oral tissues and will stimulate blood flow to the tissues.
+A small amount of toothpaste on the toothbrush should serve to freshen the patient’s breath and improve taste.

 Adhesive Removal From Dentures and Oral Tissues